A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

 - At least 4 weeks (from first dose) elapsed from donor lymphocyte infusion (DLI) without conditioning.

-- Subject has adequate renal function, which is defined as:
+- Participants have adequate renal function, which is defined as:

 - Creatinine clearance calculated using the Schwartz formula, or radioisotope glomerular filtration rate (GFR) > 70 mL/min/1.73 m2.

-- All male and female subjects must follow all requirements defined in the Pregnancy Prevention Program.
+- All male and female participants must follow all requirements defined in the Pregnancy Prevention Program.

-- Male subjects, as appropriate to age and the discretion of the study physician:
+- Male participants, as appropriate to age and the discretion of the study physician:

 - Must practice true abstinence* or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study, during dose interruptions and for at least 28 days following lenalidomide discontinuation, even if he has undergone a successful vasectomy or practices complete abstinence.

-- Subject has French-American-British classification (FAB) type M3 leukemia (acute promyelocytic leukemia) or identification of t(15;17).
+- Participants have French-American-British classification (FAB) type M3 leukemia (acute promyelocytic leukemia) or identification of t(15;17).

-- Subject has isolated Central Nervous System (CNS) involvement or extramedullary relapse.
-(Subjects with combined CNS/marrow relapse may be Subject has had prior treatment with cytotoxic chemotherapy within 2 weeks of the first dose of lenalidomide with the exception of hydroxyurea (allowed prior to the first dose of lenalidomide and through Day 14 of Cycle 1) and intrathecal (IT) cytarabine will be administered within 2 weeks prior to administration of lenalidomide.
+- Participants had prior treatment with cytotoxic chemotherapy within 2 weeks of the first dose of lenalidomide with the exception of hydroxyurea (allowed prior to the first dose of lenalidomide and through Day 14 of Cycle 1) and intrathecal (IT) cytarabine will be administered within 2 weeks prior to administration of lenalidomide.

-- Subject has had prior treatment with biologic antineoplastic agents less than 7 days before the first dose of lenalidomide.
-For agents that have known Adverse Events (AEs) occurring beyond 7 days after administration (ie, monoclonal antibodies), this period must be extended beyond the time during which acute AEs are known to occur.
+- Participants have had prior treatment with biologic antineoplastic agents less than 7 days before the first dose of lenalidomide.
+For agents that have known adverse events (AEs) occurring beyond 7 days after administration (ie, monoclonal antibodies), this period must be extended beyond the time during which acute AEs are known to occur.

-- Subject has an uncontrolled systemic fungal, bacterial, or viral infection (defined as ongoing signs/symptoms related to the infection without improvement despite appropriate antibiotics, antiviral therapy, and/or other treatment).
+- Participants have an uncontrolled systemic fungal, bacterial, or viral infection (defined as ongoing signs/symptoms related to the infection without improvement despite appropriate antibiotics, antiviral therapy, and/or other treatment).

-- Subject has known Human Immunodeficiency Virus (HIV) positivity (subjects who are receiving antiretroviral therapy for HIV disease).
+- Participants has known Human Immunodeficiency Virus (HIV) positivity (participants who are receiving antiretroviral therapy for HIV disease).

-- Subject has a prior history of malignancies other than AML unless the subject has been free of the disease for ≥ 5 years from first dose of lenalidomide.
+- Participants have a prior history of malignancies other than AML unless the subject has been free of the disease for ≥ 5 years from first dose of lenalidomide.

-- The presence of any of the following will exclude a subject from enrollment:
+- The presence of any of the following will exclude a participant from enrollment:

-- Subject has any significant medical condition, laboratory abnormality, or psychiatric illness that would prevent the subject from participating in the study.
+- Participants have any significant medical condition, laboratory abnormality, or psychiatric illness that would prevent the participant from participating in the study.

-- Subject has any condition including the presence of laboratory abnormalities, which places the subject at unacceptable risk if he/she were to participate in the study.
+- Participants have any condition including the presence of laboratory abnormalities, which places the participant at unacceptable risk if he/she were to participate in the study.

-- Subject has any condition that confounds the ability to interpret data from the study.
+- Participants have any condition that confounds the ability to interpret data from the study.

-- Subject has cardiac disorders (Common Terminology Criteria for Adverse Events [CTCAE] version 4.03 Grade 3 or 4).
+- Participants have cardiac disorders (Common Terminology Criteria for Adverse Events [CTCAE] version 4.03 Grade 3 or 4).

-- Subject has a history of well-documented prior veno-occlusive disease (VOD).
+- Participants have a history of well-documented prior veno-occlusive disease (VOD).

-- Subject has any other organ dysfunction (CTCAE version 4.03 Grade 4) that will interfere with the administration of the therapy according to this protocol.
+- Participants have any other organ dysfunction (CTCAE version 4.03 Grade 4) that will interfere with the administration of the therapy according to this protocol.

 Locations & Contacts